 The Prime Minister's Education Excellence Awards showcase how New Zealand educators, leaders, governors and communities are working together to make life better for children and young people - socially, culturally and academically.

 All entries will be judged on the extent to which they show improved and sustained outcomes for all children and young people that have been achieved through a change in practice.

 Now opening 25 February 2019Awards close 5 April 2019

 All entries received by the closing date will be processed to make sure they meet the eligibility criteria.

-An expert panel of New Zealand education leaders, academics and commentators will review the entries to identify the extent to which each case study shows:
+A judging panel of New Zealand education leaders, academics and commentators will review the entries to identify the extent to which each case study shows:

 - Change that reflects best evidence of what works to improve outcomes for all children and young people;

 - The use of curriculum and strategies developed in New Zealand;

 - Clear improvement in outcomes for all children and young people - social, cultural and academic; and